Quality patient centered health care you can trust.

 Being well-prepared for your appointment will ensure that the doctor has all of the needed information to provide the best possible care for you.
 It will also help relieve any unnecessary anxiety you may be feeling.
 Educate yourself on your symptoms by reviewing the content on this website.
 Also, take some time to review our staff page and familiarize yourself with our office.
 We look forward to your first visit.

-- Our office space is located next to Granville Heart & Vascular.
+- Our office is located next to Granville Heart & Vascular, Granville Orthopedics, and Granville GI Associates.

 How to Make the Most Out of Your Appointment by Being Prepared